dvera/riskreport/biomarker/histidine.md

 ## Histidine

-"Essential amino acid involved in growth, tissue repair, and production of histamine, an immune mediator."
+Histidine is an essential amino acid involved in tissue repair and production of histamine, an immune mediator.

 <div style="display: flex; flex-direction: column; gap: 10px;">